Remodeling

 The total cost of home additions will depend on the quality, shape and size of the materials that will be used.
 Bathrooms and kitchens, for instance, contain a wide range of fixtures and fittings.
 To ensure you get the most out of your project, make sure you find the right balance between aesthetics and functionality.

 Whatever space you dream of, Owens Construction can efficiently handle every phase of the home addition project.
 As one of the top kitchen and bathroom remodeling contractors in the area, we are committed to walk you through your many options and help you find the best solution for your needs.
-Give us call at (614) 846-1149 or fill out our contact form to schedule an appointment.
+Give us a call at (614) 846-1149 or fill out our contact form to schedule an appointment.

 Susie Moran